prishabhatia46/PaperPilotAI/README.md

 Three audience levels — Beginner, Student, Expert — powered by Groq LLM.
 The same paper explained differently based on who's asking.

 ### 🔍 RAG-Powered Understanding
-Paper abstracts are chunked, embedded with HuggingFace `all-MiniLM-L6-v2`, and stored in ChromaDB.
+Paper abstracts are chunked using LangChain's `RecursiveCharacterTextSplitter`, embedded with HuggingFace `all-MiniLM-L6-v2`, and stored in ChromaDB.
 Explanations are grounded in retrieved context, not hallucinated.

 ### 📊 Difficulty Classification
 A custom rule-based classifier scores each paper as Beginner / Intermediate / Advanced based on citation count, publication year, and abstract vocabulary — giving users an instant signal before they commit to reading.